IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 - `auth` for the Noct plugin, which adds `python-jose` and `aiohttp`.
 - `database` for the database plugin, which adds `SQLAlchemy`, `asyncpg`, and `alembic`.
 - `graphql` for the GraphQL plugin, which adds `graphene`, `aiofiles`, and `aiodataloader`.
+- `testing` for the testing plugin, which adds `pytest`, `pytest-asyncio`, and `requests`.
+This isn't a generation flag, but provides some useful [pytest](https://docs.pytest.org/en/6.2.x/) utilities and fixtures (such as mock users and tokens for authentication-requiring routes).

 ### Authenticating with Harbor